shimmaa/A-PRIORI-Algorithm/README.md

 # A-PRIORI-Algorithm
-This is the Problems 6.2.6(a) from the “Mining Massive Data set” text book (Page 199) solution
+This is the Problems 6.2.6(a) from the “Mining Massive Data set” text book (Page 199) programmatic solution

 Apply the A-Priori Algorithm with support threshold 5 to the data of:
 Exercise 6.1.1 : Suppose there are 100 items, numbered 1 to 100, and also 100